goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 The first goal is discharged by calling `auto` again (line 8), since we can simply apply the $(app)$ rule in this instance.
 The two remaining cases are discharged with the additional information that $S$ is either a $\lambda$-term or a $Y$-term.

-So far, we have looked at the version of the proof using nominal Isabelle and this is especially apparent in line 19, where we use the stronger `nominal\_induct` rule, with the extra parameter `avoiding: Q Q'`, which ensures that any new bound variables will be sufficiently fresh with regards to `Q` and `Q'`, in that the fresh variables won't appear in either of the terms.
+So far, we have looked at the version of the proof using nominal Isabelle and this is especially apparent in line 19, where we use the stronger `nominal\_induct` rule, with the extra parameter `avoiding: Q Q'`, which ensures that any new bound variables will be sufficiently fresh with regards to `Q` and `Q'`.
 Since bound variables are distinct in the LN representation, the equivalent proof simply uses the usual induction rule (line 19):

 ~~~{.isabelle xleftmargin=1em linenos=true escapeinside=||}